 The Sarca valley has a rich climbing history dating back to 1930s when the first routes were opened.
 The development speeded up rapidly in the 1980s when modern sport climbing arrived to Arco.
 Dozens and dozens of climbers have dedicated their time and effort for making Arco what it is now and enabled us all to enjoy the rock in the area.
 As always, please respect the rock, the nature and the work done by the local developers.
 As many of the crags are located on private land, behaving correctly is important.

-The Premium topos in 27 Crags are growing every day and are already covering the biggest and most popular sectors.
-Soon you'll find all the thousands of routes here!
+The Premium topos in 27 Crags are constantly updating as more routes are documented and bolted!
 These topos are made by Nicola Trenti and Luca Onorevoli who live in the area, know the crags like their own pockets and are enthusiastic bolters.
 By using these topos you also contribute to the development of Arco.